MicrosoftDocs/globalization/globalization/reference/idn.md

 - Restrictions on the characters that can be used
 - Whether characters from more than one script can be used in a label
-- Which characters can appear adjacent to each other
+- Which characters can appear next to each other
 - The length of each label

 While IDN enables the support of domain names using scripts other than Latin, these domain names are stored in DNS as ASCII strings using [Punycode](https://www.rfc-editor.org/rfc/rfc3492.txt) transcription.
 Web browsers can convert between the visual representation of the domain using Unicode characters and the Punycode equivalent used by DNS.
-Note that [DNS requires](https://www.rfc-editor.org/rfc/rfc2181) that any label is limited to 63 octets (63 bytes on an 8-bit system) and the domain name is limited to 255 octets.
+[DNS requires](https://www.rfc-editor.org/rfc/rfc2181) that any label is limited to 63 octets (63 bytes on an 8-bit system) and the domain name is limited to 255 octets.
 These limits are imposed on the Punycode transcription of the labels, not the original Unicode characters.

 ## IDN and Security